-The Mission Inn Foundation (MIF) is proud to honor Dell Roberts as the recipient of the 2022 Frank Miller Civic Achievement Award.
-The award ceremony and celebratory dinner will take place on Thursday, May 19th, 2022 at the Mission Inn Hotel & Spa.
+The Mission Inn Foundation (MIF) is proud to honor Kathy Allavie as the recipient of the 2023 Frank Miller Civic Achievement Award.
+The award ceremony and celebratory dinner will take place on Thursday, November 9, 2023 at the Riverside Municipal Auditorium.
 The event begins at 6:00 p.m.
 Seating is extremely limited, so please reserve your space early.

 The Frank Miller Civic Achievement Award was established in 1997 to honor individuals, couples or groups who have made significant contributions to the city and community of Riverside.
 Frank Augustus Miller’s tradition of civic leadership and devotion to this community carries on in the efforts of many leaders and innovators working to promote and enhance the city of Riverside today.
 It is with Miller’s devotion to community in mind, that the Mission Inn Foundation presents the Frank Miller Civic Achievement Award to Kathy Allavie.